J0ngAh/pinescript-mcp-server/memory-bank/activeContext.md

 # Active Context

+## Current Focus: UI Development and Backend Integration

+We are currently focused on developing the user interface for the PineScript MCP project.
+We've successfully implemented a Next.js application with key pages for strategies, templates, and analysis.
+The UI is responsive and follows modern design principles with Tailwind CSS.

+### Recent Accomplishments

+1. **UI Framework Setup**:
+   - Installed and configured Next.js 15.2
+   - Set up TypeScript for type safety
+   - Configured Tailwind CSS for styling
+   - Created responsive layout with navigation

+2. **Key Pages**:
+   - Implemented strategies listing page with performance metrics
+   - Created template management page with category organization
+   - Built analysis page with strategy code input and options
+   - Prepared for results visualization

+3. **Template System Enhancement**:
+   - Successfully integrated vector embeddings for templates
+   - Implemented semantic search capabilities
+   - Created CLI commands for template management
+   - Added version tracking for templates

+4. **UI Server Improvements**:
+   - Implemented simplified server management scripts for reliable operation
+   - Added a direct server starter for robust UI serving
+   - Created simple batch file wrappers for easier user interaction
+   - Added port conflict resolution to automatically free port 3000
+   - Enhanced documentation for server usage instructions

+### Current Challenges

+1. **Backend-Frontend Integration**:
+   - Need to develop API endpoints for the frontend to communicate with the backend
+   - Implement authentication and authorization
+   - Create data fetching and state management strategies

+2. **User Experience Flow**:
+   - Design and implement the process flow for strategy analysis
+   - Create effective visualization for analysis results
+   - Build intuitive interface for strategy management

+3. **Deployment Considerations**:
+   - Determine deployment strategy for combined frontend and backend
+   - Consider containerization options
+   - Implement CI/CD pipeline

+4. **Environment Variable Best Practices**: Ensuring secure handling of credentials, with proper environment variable management across development and production environments.
+Credentials should never be hardcoded in the codebase.

+5. **Supabase Integration**: Determining the optimal database schema and access patterns for storing uploaded file metadata and analysis results in Supabase.

+### Next Actions

+1. **API Development**:
+   - Create REST API endpoints for strategy operations
+   - Implement template management API
+   - Develop authentication endpoints

+2. **UI Enhancement**:
+   - Build dashboard with usage statistics
+   - Create strategy editor with syntax highlighting
+   - Develop results visualization components
+   - Implement user preferences and settings

+3. **Integration**:
+   - Connect frontend components to backend APIs
+   - Implement real-time feedback during analysis
+   - Create comprehensive error handling

+4. **Testing and Documentation**:
+   - Develop UI component tests
+   - Create end-to-end tests for key workflows
+   - Update documentation with UI usage instructions

+5. **Complete UI development with proper error handling and loading states**

+6. **Implement the actual Supabase integration for data storage once credentials are properly configured**

+7. **Build the API endpoints to connect the UI with backend services**

+8. **Develop the analysis results display components**

+### Architecture Decisions

+1. Using Next.js for frontend development to leverage server components and API routes
+2. Implementing Tailwind CSS for consistent styling and responsive design
+3. Adopting a modular approach to UI components for reusability
+4. Focusing on accessibility and responsive design from the start
+5. Planning for internationalization support in the future

+6. **Environment Variables**: We'll use Next.js environment variables with proper typing and fallbacks for all external service credentials.
+Environment files will be explicitly excluded from version control.

+7. **Supabase Integration**: All database interactions will use a properly initialized Supabase client that gracefully handles missing credentials in development environments.

+### Current Priorities

+1. Complete the connection between frontend and backend services
+2. Implement authentication and user management
+3. Enhance the analysis workflow with real-time feedback
+4. Develop visualization for analysis results

 ## Current Focus
 The current focus is on implementing Phase 3 of the PineScript MCP project, with an immediate pivot to prioritize the User Interface development.
 Based on user feedback, we're moving interface design and testing to the beginning of our timeline to enable earlier hands-on interactions, which will help identify limitations and push the boundaries of the system sooner.